tembo-io/pg-jsonschema-boon/README.md

 ```

 Now build and jsonschema against a working PostgreSQL server, including
-development libraries and the [pg_config], which must be in the path:
+development libraries and [pg_config], which must be in the path:

 ``` sh
 make